Rescuers focus on detecting sounds of survivors in rubble - News Break

 “Any time that we hear a sound, we concentrate in that area,” Jadallah said during a news conference Friday morning.
 “It could be just steel twisting, it could be debris raining down, but not specifically sounds of tapping or sounds of a human voice.”

-Crane operators are meticulously picking up large pieces of concrete and other heavy debris from the pile using large claws, creating a sound of crashing glass and metal as they pick up a haul and dump it to the side as crews look on.
-The cranes periodically come to a pause, allowing firefighters a chance to pick up and remove lighter debris.

-At the same time, other firefighters are tunneling from below, using saws and jackhammers, to search for pockets in the rubble, Jadallah said.
+Heavy cranes are removing debris from the pile using large claws, creating a sound of crashing glass and metal as they pick up a haul and dump it to the side.
+At the same time, firefighters are tunneling from below, using saws and jackhammers, to search for pockets in the rubble, Jadallah said.

-Surfside Mayor Charles Burkett said the removal of the debris should make it safer for rescuers to tunnel into pockets where survivors might be trapped.

-“Right now we are picking up dangerous pieces that look like they could fall on our search and rescue guys,” he said.

 Levine Cava said it is “incredibly motivating” to watch the search and rescue teams.